 Year over year, the value of globally exported antibiotics fell by -5.3% compared to $$9.96 in 2020.

 Technically classified as organic chemicals, antibiotics are medicaments used to fight, treat and prevent bacterial infections.
 Contrary to popular perception, antibiotics fail to inhibit influenza, the common cold and other viruses.
 In short, antibiotics are not antiviral drugs.

-The 5 biggest suppliers of antibiotics on international markets are China, Switzerland, India, Italy and the United States of America.
-Combined, this quintet of leading antibiotics exporters accounted for almost three-quarters (73.7%) of world antibiotics shipments for 2020.
+The 5 biggest suppliers of antibiotics on international markets are mainland China, Italy, India, Italy, Switzerland and the United States of America.
+Combined, this quintet of leading antibiotics exporters accounted for three-quarters (75.1%) of world antibiotics shipments for 2021.

-Applying a continental lens, Asia sold the highest dollar worth of exported antibiotics during 2020 with shipments valued at $5.3 billion or 53.6% of the global total.
-In second place were European exporters at 40.5%.
+Applying a continental lens, suppliers in Asia sold the highest dollar worth of exported antibiotics during 2021 with shipments valued at $5.54 billion or 58.8% of the global total.
+In second place were exporters in Europe at 34.1%.